publishpress/PublishPress-Blocks/readme.txt

 - Default block configuration (Advanced Gutenberg blocks)
 - Custom CSS styles: apply on Gutenbergparagraph blocks
 - Define Gutenberg editor size and column materialization
+- Performance: only loaded when a block from the plugin is called

 ## ADVANCED GUTENBERG BLOCKS